Beef and Pork Ragu

 - 2 Tbsp. olive oil

-- 2 lbs. beef chuck, cut into 2-inch pieces
+- 2 lbs. beef chuck (or short ribs), cut into 2-inch pieces

 - 1 carrot, finely chopped